WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 2. Visit Monte Palace Madeira, the most beautiful garden in Madeira!

 Are you still in Funchal?
 Perfect!
-On the heights of the city, visit Monte Palace Madeira, one of the most impressive garden we’ve ever seen in our life!
-You can access this marvellous garden by taking the famous cable car in the center of Funchal here (for more info, check the cable car website here).
+On the heights of the city, visit Monte Palace Madeira, one of the most impressive gardens we’ve ever seen in our life!
+You can access this marvelous garden by taking the famous cable car in the center of Funchal here (for more info, check the cable car website here).

 After visiting the park, you have 2 options.
 Continue your exploration to Madeira Botanical Garden by taking a 2nd cable car.
 More on that in the next part.

-The other option is to go down, with a famous little wicker sledge that are emblematic of Funchal!
+The other option is to go down, with a famous little wicker sled that is emblematic of Funchal!
 These are typical Madeiran tuk-tuks!
-Propelled by two seasoned pilots, their wooden runners will give you thrills to reach back the historic center of Funchal.
+Propelled by two seasoned pilots, their wooden runners will give you the thrills to reach back to the historic center of Funchal.

 3. Madeira Botanical Garden

 This second garden is easily accessible with a 2nd Cable Car located just next to Monte Palace Garden.
 There you can admire a collection of more than 2,000 plants from all over the world.
-There are beautiful collections of cacti, palm trees, all kinds of orchids and lot more.
+There are beautiful collections of cacti, palm trees, all kinds of orchids, and a lot more.